-The blue hues common to this beautiful stone are fitting considering the Latin aqua mare means ‘water of the sea’.
-Legends describe it as the mermaid’s stone, bringing luck to sailors and protecting them from the perils of the ocean.
+The blue hues common to this popular stone are fitting considering the Latin translation of aquamarine is 'water of the sea'.
+Legends describe it as the mermaid's stone, bringing luck to sailors and protecting them from the perils of ocean travel.

 Read more: Exploring the wonders of Myanmar

 Aquamarine displays pleochroism, which means its presents multiple shades of colour at once.
 Untreated aquamarine can be pale blue, bright blue, green and colourless.
 It has a hardness of 7.5 on the Mohs scale.